cs1302uga/cs1302-gallery/README.md

   be *application modal*, and it should be closable so that the user can return to the main part of the application.
-If you are doing both of the extra credit requirements, then please make the "Help" menu the right-most menu in the menu bar.
+If you are doing both of the extra credit requirements, then please make the "Help" menu the right-most menu

 * **Extra Credit 2 (5 points):** Add a "Theme" menu to the menu bar that lets the user switch between different stylings for the application.
 In order to receive points for this requirement, you should support at least one theme in addition to your application's default theme.
+HINT: You may want to explore having muliple CSS files for your application and loading/applying them as needed to facilitate this requirement.

 ### Non-Functional Requirements